LDAWG-a11y/a11yWebApp/src/guides/learn-how-to-test-a-websites-accessibility.md

 ##### How to find

-Inspecting the code is how I find this one, I'm unsure of any other reliable way, I have seen the DevTools give warnings about it in the console, but on this occasion, it is not present, perhaps due to other issues?
+Inspecting the code is how I find this one, I'm unsure of any other reliable way, In the DevTools, there is an "Issues" button, that very button in this case indicates there are 11 issues.
+Three of those issues are related to form fields with missing autocomplete attributes, but we have six missing attributes.
+There are other things wrong, so that may influence how the browser knows which fields are issues, but in reality, there is often multiple things wrong, so this is isn't as reliable as code reviewing each input.

 ##### Solution

-Just add the following autocomplete name/value pairs to their corresponding inputs:
+Just add the following `autocomplete` name/value pairs to their corresponding inputs:

-First name: autocomplete="given-name"
+* First name: `autocomplete="given-name"`

-Last name: autocomplete="family-name"
+* Last name: `autocomplete="family-name"`

-Phone: autocomplete="tel"
+* Phone: `autocomplete="tel"`

-Email: autocomplete="email"
+* Email: `autocomplete="email"`

-Your business name: autocomplete="organization"
+* Your business name: `autocomplete="organization"`

-Country of residence: autocomplete="country-name"
+* Country of residence: `autocomplete="country-name"`

 #### Checkbox not keyboard accessible